-In the event of any member of staff or volunteer having concerns about the headteacher/principal breaching this code of conduct or abusing a child, they should contact the chair of governors without delay.
-Alternatively, staff and volunteers are free to contact the DO in the Local Authority or the MASH Education Lead to discuss their concerns.
+In the event of any member of staff or volunteer having concerns about the executive headteacher breaching this code of conduct or abusing a child, they should contact the chair of governors without delay.
+Alternatively, staff and volunteers are free to contact the LADO to discuss their concerns.

-To that end, contact details for the Chair of Governors, Designated Officer and MASH Education Lead will be readily accessible to all staff and volunteers via the safeguarding noticeboard in the staff room.
+To that end, contact details for the Chair of Governors and LADO will be readily accessible to all staff and volunteers via the safeguarding noticeboard in the staff room.